subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 Figure 15: Energy Landscape in Spin Glasses

 It was realized pretty early in the study of spin glasses that below the critical temperature their free energy landscape is quite unlike that for magnetic ferromagnetic materials.
-It contains multipe peaks and valleys as shown in figure 14 and these seem to be quite random.
+It contains multipe peaks and valleys as shown in the above figure and these seem to be quite random.
 From Landau theory we know that a phase corresponds to a minima of the free energy, which leads to the observation that a spin glass can have an infinite number of phases potentially.
 But is there an order that exists within this randomness?
 The discovery of such an order turned out to be a very difficult theoretical problem, and the solution did not emerge for another three decades until the mid-1980s and it won Giorgio Parisi the Nobel Prize in Physics in 2021.
 It also turned out that the solution to the spin glass problam had a wide range of applicability to other difficult problems which involved dis-ordered states, for example in biology, aritficial neural networks and combinatorial optimization.

 ### Spin Glass Models: Edwards Anderson (EA) and Sherrington Kirkpatrick (SK) Models